-Section 7.7 - Background Check
+SECTION 7.7 - BACKGROUND CHECK

-The bid award of "Public Works" projects over \$50,000 will be contingent upon the results of a background check of the successful low bidder as stated in Ordinance No. 1029-08.
-According to this ordinance, the City of Foley will take criminal histories into account when deciding whether a low bidder is qualified to do work for the City.
+The bid award of "Public Works" projects over \$100,000 will be contingent upon the results of a background check of the successful low bidder as stated via City Ordinance.
+According to the ordinance, the City of Foley will take criminal histories into account when deciding whether a low bidder is qualified to do work for the City.
 Anyone who owns or runs the day-to-day operations of a company that submits a bid or proposal for a City project must complete a questionnaire and consent to a background check as part of the bid review process.
+Repeat background checks will not be conducted for a designated period of time, as established by the Project Manager, unless circumstances dictate otherwise.